GO BACKTechnical AccessibilityWhat needs to be accessible?Find out if your website is compliant

-Attaining website accessibility is a continuous effort, which may make it a daunting task to accomplish.
+Website accessibility and ADA compliance is an ongoing effort, which may make it seem like a daunting task.

-But luckily, some businesses and brands can help attain website accessibility with ease.
+Fortunately, some businesses and brands can help you attain website accessibility more easily.

-Among the many brands that employ technology advancements and automation, one offers manual services to attain website accessibility.
+Among the many brands that employ automated technology, one offers manual services that can help you attain website accessibility.

-That said, if achieving website accessibility is on your plan and you’re looking for service providers to work with, you’re in for a treat today!
+If achieving website accessibility is a part of your plan this year and you’re looking for service providers to work with, you’re in luck.

 In today’s article, we’ll be reviewing the Bureau of Internet Accessibility (BoIA).
-Continue reading to learn more about one of the reputed and pioneers of website accessibility services!
+Continue reading to learn more about one of the web accessibility pioneers.

-With over 20 years in the industry, they’re among the pioneers who provide web accessibility services.
-They’re also one of the most experienced brands for your digital accessibility needs.
+With over 20 years in the industry, they’re among the pioneers in this space.

-Additionally, the Bureau of Internet Accessibility (BoIA) offers full service to help you determine, resolve, and maintain website accessibility.
+The Bureau of Internet Accessibility (BoIA) can help you determine, resolve, and maintain website accessibility.